Learning Outcomes

 SQE1 Syllabus

-- The concept and effect of rescission in contract law and property transactions
+- The concept, effect, and consequences of rescission in land contracts.

 Test Your Knowledge